 5030.20—Loss or Theft

-Immediately upon discovery of lost, missing, or stolen blank checks, the disbursing office must notify, via telephone, the nearest office of the U.S. Secret Service (or other appropriate agency), FMS's Security Division via the FMS Service Desk 304-480-7777, and the Accounting Section (see the Contacts page).
-The disbursing office should follow up with a letter, fax, or email, or the most expeditious means otherwise available.
-The followup notification must include the following:
+Immediately upon discovery of lost, missing, or stolen blank checks, the disbursing office must notify, via telephone, the Fiscal Service's Security Division via the Fiscal Service IT Service Desk .
+The disbursing office should follow up with a letter, fax, or email.
+Fiscal Service, as appropriate, will refer incidents to the Treasury Inspector General.
+The follow-up notification must include the following:

-Disbursing officers should report checks that are discovered to be missing, lost, or stolen before issuance (including any items missing from blank check shipments received from the contractor), as voids, per TFM Volume I, Part 4, Chapter 6000, subsection 6040.10, to FMS's Accounting Section (see the Contacts page).
+Disbursing officers should report checks that are discovered to be missing, lost, or stolen before issuance (including any items missing from blank check shipments received from the contractor), as voids, per TFM Volume I, Part 4, Chapter 6000, subsection 6040.10.
+Contact the Analysis, Reconciliation & Reporting Section for guidance (see Contacts).

 5030.30—Quality Control Inspections and Reporting Irregularities